DangPham112000/DangPham112000/README.md

 # Hi there, I'm Pham Hai Dang 👋
 I was born and raised in Vietnam.
 I am currently a Junior at VNUHCM-University Of Science.
+My daily task is to study and learn new things.

 ## My skills 💪
 These are some of the major technologies that I use or have worked on in the past: